Andr3wVnt/Arch-Hyprland-setup-by-me/INSTALL.md

-# 🛠️ Manual Installation Guide
+# 🛠️ Installation Guide: Blue Synth Hyprland

 Welcome to the Blue Synth Hyprland setup!
-Since this is Arch Linux, we build things from the ground up.
 This guide will walk you through installing the required packages and explaining exactly what they do so you are in full control of your system.

 ---

 ## Step 1: Install an AUR Helper

-The official Arch repositories are great, but the Arch User Repository (AUR) contains community-maintained packages (like custom themes and certain Wayland utilities).
+The official Arch repositories are great, but the Arch User Repository (AUR) contains community-maintained packages.
 To download them easily, you need an AUR Helper.

 ### Paru vs. Yay: Which should you pick?
-* **[Paru](https://github.com/Morganamilo/paru):** Implemented in Rust, it is a fast, feature-packed AUR helper that acts as a pacman wrapper.
-It is known for saner defaults, such as requiring users to review the `PKGBUILD` before installing a package (a great security habit).
-This is the recommended choice for this setup.
+* **Paru (Recommended):** Implemented in Rust, it is fast and feature-packed.
+It requires users to review the `PKGBUILD` before installing (a great security habit).
-* **[Yay](https://github.com/Jguer/yay):** Written in Go, this is a classic, battle-tested standard that has been around longer and is highly reliable.
+* **Yay:** Written in Go, this is a classic, battle-tested standard that is highly reliable and widely used.

-**How to install `paru` (Recommended):**
+**How to install `paru`:**
-Open your terminal and run these commands one by one to compile it from source:

     sudo pacman -S --needed base-devel git
     git clone https://aur.archlinux.org/paru.git